samikshyasanskruti/samikshyasankruti/README.md

 ### 🌟 About Me

-- 🎓 Final-year student exploring AI and real-world applications
+- 🎓 second year student exploring AI and real-world applications

 - 🤖 Currently working on Human Activity Recognition using CNN-BiLSTM